slapperwan/gh4a/README.markdown

 * Browse source codes
 * File viewer with code syntax hightlighted

+*Gist (note: current Github API for gist is limited and only support public gist)*

+* List public gists
+* View gist content

 <i>..and many more</i>

 Visit [Gh4a page](http://slapperwan.github.com/gh4a/) for more info and screenshots.